 With an increasing number of consumers using alternative payment methods, it is no surprise that many merchants have chosen to expand the number of forms of payment they accept.
 Doing so enables them to appeal to consumers who might otherwise shop at another merchant who does accept these payment methods.

 Another reason driving the increase in use of these methods is their ability to facilitate contactless payment, which has grown in popularity during the pandemic.
+You may be wondering, are wire transfers safe?
 While each merchant must evaluate for itself whether the benefits of adopting a new payment method outweigh any risks or hassle involved in doing so, there is no doubt that as these methods grow in popularity the case for adding at least some of them grows stronger and stronger.